radcamp/radcamp.github.io/NYC2023/ipyrad-CLI-FullTutorial.md

-# ipyrad command line tutorial - Part I
+# ipyrad command line assembly tutorial

 This is the full tutorial for the command line interface (**CLI**) for ipyrad.
 In this tutorial we'll walk through the entire assembly, from raw data to output